SilkRose/Pony/src/stories/pretty-and-pink/a-gift-from-the-heart.md

 Rarity levitated the cake over the table and cut 2 pieces and put them on their plates.
 She put the cake back and got the milk from the fridge and poured them each a glass.

-“Here you are darling,” Rarity said as she laid the plate of cake and glass of milk in front of her crush.
+“Here you are, darling,” Rarity said as she laid the plate of cake and glass of milk in front of her crush.
 Then laying hers in front of herself.

 “Thank you, Rarity,” Pinkie said as she started munching on her cake.

 “You're welcome,” Rarity replied.

-Rarity looked over at Pinkie and couldn't believe her eyes. *How on earth does that mare look so cute doing something as simple as eating,* Rarity thought.
+Rarity looked over at Pinkie and couldn't believe her eyes. *How on earth does that mare look so cute doing something as simple as eating*, Rarity thought.
 Then started eating to hide her blush.

 They sat quietly eating their cake and drinking their milk, once they were done Rarity cleaned up the dishes.

-“Are you ready darling?”
+“Are you ready, darling?”
 Rarity asked.

 “Yes,” Pinkie said.

-Rarity led Pinkie to her work area and said, “get on the stand and we can begin.”
+Rarity led Pinkie to her work area and said, “get on the stand, and we can begin.”

 <p align="center">***</p>